 An eye exam not only detects undiagnosed eye conditions but sometimes even undiagnosed systemic health conditions.
-Our eye health is intimately connected to our overall health, especially our metabolic health, though awareness of this connection is lacking in the general population.
-Even in the diabetic population, between 40 to 45% of diabetics have had diabetes affect their eyes, but only about half are aware of it per the National Eye Institute.
-In one study, only half of diabetics knew that diabetes can cause eye problems and that dilated eye exams are important; the same study found that only a third knew that strict control could prevent eye problems.
+Our eye health is intimately connected to our overall health, especially our metabolic health, though few people know about this connection.
+Even among people with diabetes, 40% to 45% have had diabetes affect their eyes, but only about half are aware of it, according to the National Eye Institute.
+In one study, only half of the people with diabetes knew that diabetes could cause eye problems and that dilated eye exams are important; the same study found that only a third knew that strict diabetes control could prevent eye problems.

-Eye exams are important not only for the diabetic population but also the general population, especially as a spectrum of metabolic conditions are on the rise.
-As of 2018, only 12% of Americans are metabolically healthy, meaning a vast majority (88%!) of Americans are metabolically unhealthy and could have consequences to their eye health.
+Eye exams are important not only for the diabetic population but also for the general population, especially as a spectrum of metabolic conditions is rising.
+As of 2018, only 12% of Americans are metabolically healthy, meaning a vast majority (88%!) of Americans are metabolically unhealthy and could affect their eye health.

 This article explores how metabolic health and blood glucose levels can affect almost every aspect of the eye, literally from front to back, and how metabolic control and awareness through metabolic fitness and continuous glucose monitoring may be beneficial for the proactive maintenance of your metabolic and eye health.

-Let’s start at the front of the eye and work backwards.
+Let’s start at the front of the eye and work backward.

 Increased risk of dry eye disease

-Dry eye is a disease of the ocular surface that occurs due to tear film abnormalities, either in quantity and/or quality of the tears, causing dryness, irritation and eventually damage to the front surface of the eye (the cornea).
-Dry eye disease is typically due to a combination of multiple factors, including poor diet, poor systemic health, poor lid hygiene, inadequate blinking, and/or inadequate production of one or more components of the tear film.
+Dry eye is a disease of the ocular surface that occurs due to tear film abnormalities, either in quantity or quality of the tears, causing dryness, irritation, and eventually damage to the eye’s front surface (the cornea).
+Dry eye disease is typically due to multiple factors, including poor diet, poor systemic health, poor lid hygiene, inadequate blinking, and/or inadequate production of one or more components of the tear film.

 The consequences of dry eye disease span further than just mild discomfort.
-Dry eye disease can significantly affect vision due to an increased risk of painful corneal ulcers, infection, scarring, irreversible corneal damage and vision loss.
-Additionally, patients with dry eye disease are sometimes in chronic pain with treatments that are burdensome or ineffective.
+Dry eye disease can significantly affect vision due to an increased risk of painful corneal ulcers, infection, scarring, irreversible corneal damage, and vision loss.
+Additionally, patients with dry eye disease are sometimes in chronic pain with burdensome or ineffective treatments.